Northern Virginia

 Fort Ward Museum and Historic Site

-City of Alexandria – Trails sign at the train station on King Street tells the story of the first officer killed in the war (Union Col. Elmer Ellsworth) and the initial Federal occupation of the city in 1861.
+Trails sign tells the story of the first officer killed in the war (Union Col. Elmer Ellsworth) and the initial Federal occupation of the city in 1861.
 A Civil War walking tour is available at the visitor center.

 Arlington